karadoc/Civ4-K-Mod/Assets/readme.txt

  + Vassalage: -25% number of cities maintenance
  + State property: high upkeep (up from low)
  + free speech: from +100% culture to +50%. [now that culture is more powerful, this needed a nerf.]
- + Environmentalism: removed health bonuses, replaced with -30% unhealthiness from population
+ + Environmentalism: removed health bonuses, replaced with -30% unhealthiness from population, removed the corp maintanence penalty.

 == Traits ==
  + protective: +100% build rate for security bureau